neptune-ai/docs/docs/learn-about-neptune/collaborate.rst

 Working with the Project Wiki
 -----------------------------

 Each Neptune project has a built-in Wiki.
-The Wiki is a collabortive space for developing and sharing reports, insights, and remarks about the project's progress, experiments and data exploration Notebooks.
+The Wiki is a collaborative space for developing and sharing reports, insights, and remarks about the project's progress, experiments and data exploration Notebooks.

 Create a Wiki page